VPAC/superlinux/supercomputingwithlinux.md

 NAMD is a parallel, molecular dynamics simulation program used to model large biomolecular systems using high performance computing clusters which is freely available for academic work.
 If you are interested in running NAMD simulations you should also install a local copy of VMD on your own computer.
 VMD is a molecular viewer program that can be used to help set up NAMD simulation and to help analyse and visualize NAMD output.

-VMD can be freely obtained from:   http://www.ks.uiuc.edu/Research/vmd/
+VMD can be freely obtained from:  `http://www.ks.uiuc.edu/Research/vmd/`

-Additional tutorials and information about NAMD are available at: http://www.ks.uiuc.edu/Research/namd/
+Additional tutorials and information about NAMD are available at: `http://www.ks.uiuc.edu/Research/namd/`

-Molecular Dynamics Simulation
+**Molecular Dynamics Simulation**

 We have an example of Ubiquitin protein, in a vacuum,  ready to download and run.
 Normally we would do this with water and salt ions, but we need the simulation to run quickly for demonstration purposes.

-Change into this directory and launch the job with the command "qsub" and the pbs script for TORQUE or PBSPro, or sbatch for SLURM.
+Change into this directory and launch the job with the command `qsub` and the pbs script for TORQUE or PBSPro, or `sbatch` for SLURM.

-cd namd
+`cd namd`
-qsub pbs_example_script
+`qsub pbs_example_script`

 This particular job is very short compared to a regular NAMD simulation and should be finished in a few minutes.
 As the job runs, various output files are produced but the main one you will be interested in is the trajectory file with the  .dcd suffix.
 The business end of the script is in the last line:

-mpiexec namd2  Ubiquitin_example.conf
+`mpiexec namd2  Ubiquitin_example.conf`

 This is saying use the program "mpiexec" to launch the parallel program "namd2" passing the configuration file "Ubiquitin_example.conf"